Sunday gas price update: Best and worst deals in Lake City - NewsBreak

 Sunday gas price update: Best and worst deals in Lake City

-(LAKE CITY, MN) If you’re paying more than $3.01 for gas in the Lake City area, you could be getting a better deal.
+(LAKE CITY, FL) If you’re paying more than $3.09 for gas in the Lake City area, you could be getting a better deal.

-The most expensive gas in the city Sunday registered at Kwik Trip, at 994 W Lyon Ave.
+As of Sunday, the most expensive gas in the Lake City area appeared to be at Exxon, at 3221 W Us-90.

-If you want to save, check out this list of stations in the city, from most expensive to least as of 05:46 PM, Tuesday:
+If you’re hunting for a bargain, a great place to start is by steering clear of the most expensive stations in the city.
+Check out this list, starting with the most expensive as of 05:44 PM, Tuesday:

 |Regular